 - In Senegal, Niger and Egypt village elders have been concvinced to postpone marriages for child brides so that they can get educated.

 - In Minnesota, because the US has ratified the CRC's protocol against trafficking in children, teens who were forced into prostitition are put into rehabilitation rather than prison.

 The reasons for ratification and implementation of the CRC are many and strong.
 There are many benefits to ratification, accompanied by a few, quite manageable responsibilities.
-There are many disadvantages for the United States and the world’s children if the US, South Sudan and Somalia are the only governments that have not yet ratified the CRC.
+There are many disadvantages for the United States, especially now that the United States is the only UN member that has not yet ratified the CRC.
 The ratification process is straightforward and can be implemented once we have the political will.
 Even without ratification, it is in the interest of the US to articulate its implementation of the CRC’s standards for children’s rights.